Lightweight. A perfect fit for Android devices

-Astrill VPN is owned by Astrill Systems Corp, a company situated on the beautiful archipelago of Seychelles, a country with no data retention laws; a must have for any VPN provider.
-The company prides themselves as the most trusted VPN provider in the world — Great, well which service doesn’t?
+Astrill VPN is owned by Astrill Systems Corp, a company situated on the beautiful archipelago of Seychelles, a country with no data retention laws; a must-have for any VPN provider.
+The company prides itself as the most trusted VPN provider in the world — Great, well which service doesn’t?

 ☑ Location and Jurisdiction

 Astrill VPN has its offices in Seychelles, East Africa, a country well reputed for its strong stance on privacy.
 There are no data retention laws in Seychelles, meaning internet providers and corporate agencies cannot compel the company to disclose any information regarding users.

 ☑ Good Features

 Astrill VPN boasts over 330 servers in 65 countries across the globe; ensuring you are spoilt for choice when looking for privacy.
 With servers across 6 different continents — particularly a bulk of them are in the USA — you can safely switch servers to unblock and enjoy website services all over the world.
 You can choose servers in the United Kingdom, Germany, and even more niche locations like South Africa and Malaysia.

 Astrill VPN comes with functional filters to help you manage how your traffic is handled.
 As with VPN services, all traffic is routed through Astrill VPN’s servers by default.
 However, you can select specific websites and apps that are exempted from being masked by the VPN.
 Inversely, you can also set up your VPN to only affect certain applications and websites — leaving the rest of your traffic threadbare.

 How secure are Astrill VPN’s encryption protocols?